Veridu-com/development-guidelines/README.md

     - Java
     - Python

+## Suggestions (most of the suggestions are just personal, but it is good if you use it)
+    - Line length (120 characters)
+    - Function length (40 lines)
+    - Fonts: Hack, Fira Mono, Consolas, Inconsolata, Source Code Pro

 ## Java specific suggestions:
     - On Eclipse, go to Preferences > Java > Editor > Save actions and select:
     - Organize imports